soniah/blog/content/posts/2014-01-06-mysql-substring_index-function-on-microsoft-mssql.md

 - MySQL
 ---

 I'm porting some code from MySQL to Microsoft MSSQL, and unfortunately MSSQL doesn't have a [SUBSTRING_INDEX](http://dev.mysql.com/doc/refman/5.1/en/string-functions.html#function_substring-index) function.
-Here's a version I _quickly _implemented, called "my_substring_index".
+Here's a version I quickly implemented, called __my_substring_index__.

 <!--more-->

 Limitations:

 * only accepts strings up to 255 chars long
 * only works with varchars - we speak ASCII here...

 {{< highlight sql >}}
 SET ANSI_NULLS ON;